Atman50/emacs-config/README.md

 <tr>
 <td class="org-left">desktop-path</td>
 <td class="org-left">("`/.emacs.d/" "~/.emacs.d/" "`")</td>
-<td class="org-left">("`/.emacs.d/" "`")</td>
 </tr>

 <tr>
 <td class="org-left">desktop-save-mode</td>
 <td class="org-left">t</td>
-<td class="org-left">nil</td>
 </tr>
 </tbody>
 </table>

-<a id="org96eb4ff"></a>
+<a id="org7f34599"></a>

 # Working with C#

 Because I'm a C# developer and pretty much dislike a lot of the GUI issues in Visual Studio, I've spent some amount of time coming up with a good C# configuration.
 This works spectularly well and takes only minutes to setup.

-To use omnisharp follow these directions:
+To use Omnisharp follow these directions:

-1. Load up local omnisharp (roslyn flavor) from [Omnisharp-Roslyn releases](https://github.com/OmniSharp/omnisharp-roslyn/releases)
+1. Load up local Omnisharp (Roslyn flavor) from [Omnisharp-Roslyn releases](https://github.com/OmniSharp/omnisharp-roslyn/releases)
-2. Customize the variable `omnisharp-server-executable-path` to point to your omnisharp roslyn.
+2. Customize the variable `omnisharp-server-executable-path` to point to your Omnisharp Roslyn.
 For example "c:/omnisharp-roslyn-v1.27.2/OmniSharp.exe".

 There are comprehensive directions at [omnisharp-emacs](https://github.com/OmniSharp/omnisharp-emacs.git).